uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/the-whole-story.md

 {panel type="curiosity"}

-# What is a Packet?
+# What is a packet?

 The name packet is a generic term for a unit of data.
 In the application layer units of data are called *data* or *requests*, in the transport layer, *datagram* or *segments*, in the Network/IP layer, *packet* and in the physical layer, a *frame*.